remichan97/udacity-devops-cicd/README.md

 	cd udacity-devops-cicd
 ```

-From the repo, update the ``command.sh`` shell script with the web app name you want, then run the script to begin the deployment to your Azure account.
+From the repo, update the ``AZ_WEBAPP_NAME`` variable inside the ``command.sh`` shell script with the web app name you want, then run the script to begin the deployment to your Azure account.
 When the deployment finished, you should see the URL of the deployed app from the output as shown:
 ![deployment output](./screenshots/azure-cloud-shell-deployment-finished.png)

 # Setting Up GitHub action to trigger Azure Pipeline on successful code linting workflow